snail-fuji/beads/README.md

 Query language for event chains.
 - Allows you to create conditions based on other events declared in the query
 - Finds all occurrences, and not only the first one
 - Was tested on 100k events only.
-Not very scalable yet.
+Not very scalable yet
+- You don't need to deploy any additional database or broker - just use it with your Pandas code

 # Example